vaslabs/playingplaces/content/posts/results.md

 Without the custom gamepad streaming I would lose access to a lot of my games while being away, so for my case it has been a valueable solution

+## Handling failures

+Building the multiple failsafe mechanisms on managing the PC remotely has been "life saving".
+Smart plugs helped with PC freezes and having the Alexa skill initiate "reboot system", "reboot steam", "start steam" has also been useful to recover faster.

+The most worrying failure so far was that after a forced reboot steam got in a corrupted state.
+Every time I was trying to start it
+(remotely) it errored with a libc.so.6 not found error.
+Luckily a few days back I had setup TeamViewer as an alternative method of gaining access to my PC which allowed me to reset steam.

+Having multiple partitions for the games was also helpful as I lost only the games that were on the main .steam/ location.